Experience on your side:

 but once you satisfy certain conditions you will be able to continue practicing.

-You are required to notify the Board of Nursing in writing within 30 days of entering a plea of nolo contendere or guilty, regardless of adjudication of any crime in any jurisdiction.
+You are required to notify the Board in writing within 30 days of entering a plea of nolo contendere or guilty, regardless of adjudication to any criminal charge in any jurisdiction.
 The failure to timely report is automatically a basis for an administrative complaint but not all pleas to criminal charges is a basis for a complaint.
 Call today to discuss your pending or prior criminal charge for more information.
 Many criminal defense attorneys can assist you with your criminal case but have little to no knowledge about the impact on your medical license.
 Megan has worked with nurses and their attorneys on understanding the impact of different charges on the

 nursing license and can assist at any stage in the process.